vierstralab/footprint-tools/docs/source/tutorials.rst

     Emperical Bayes footprint detection
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    An example of how to jointly call identify footprints across 100s to 1000s of samples
+    An example of how to call identify footprints across 100s to 1000s of samples

     +++